Australian Cinema > endings - and openings

-I heard that Evan Williams posted a list of his ten best film endings in The Australian newspaper in 2009.
-(I don't take The Oz any longer.)
+I heard (but didn't see) that Evan Williams posted a list of his ten best film endings in The Australian newspaper in 2009.
 I'll bet none of them is from an Australasian film.
 So let me see if I can redress that.

 Idiot Box (David Caesar, 1996) Kev (Ben Mendelsohn) commits suicide by cop.
 Lying on the footpath outside the bank he wasn't actually robbing, he asks his mate Mick (Jeremy Sims) through the bubbling blood: "Am I dead yet?"
 Cut to the static on a TV screen, cut to black.
-Caesar is among the top two or three writer/directors in Oz, and in 2009 I keenly anticipated his next flick, Prime Mover, which was released that year: Mendo is in that too.
+Caesar is among the top two or three writer/directors in Oz, and in 2009 I keenly anticipated his next flick, Prime Mover, which was released that year: Mendo is in that too - but it's not as good.

 The Boys (Rowan Woods, 1997.
 There's a very long period of silence before Brett Sprague (David Wenham in his best performance ever), looking across at the girl he and his brothers are about to sexually assault and murder, mutters: "Let's get her!"